gabrieljablonski/PinchSensor/README.md

-# PinchSensor - GUI for data acquisition and live plotting from serial port
+# Pinch Sensor - GUI for data acquisition and live plotting from serial port

 This software works along side a device made with an Arduino and an ink-based resistive sensor, capable of measuring bending.